IIIF/api/source/api/annex/notes/editors.md

 ### 2.2 Use Cases and Support

-New specifications and changes to existing specification must have one or more [documented use cases][use-cases], supported by at least two institutions that either have IIIF-based technology in production or are clearly blocked from doing so, as demonstrated by the use case.
+New specifications and changes to existing specifications must have one or more [documented use cases][use-cases], supported by at least two institutions that either have IIIF-based technology in production or are clearly blocked from doing so, as demonstrated by the use case.
 In the case of breaking changes, where applicable, the documented use case must clearly demonstrate why the previous approach was flawed or insufficient.

 ### 2.3 Evaluation and Testing